mckeeh3/akka-java-cluster-persistence/README.md

 }
 ~~~

 When a deposit command message is received, it is handled by the `deposit(...)` method; and this method invokes the inherited `persist(...)` method.
 The persist method stores events in an event store, such as a Cassandra table.
 In the above code snippet, the `tagCommand(...)` method creates events from commands.
-(Note: tags are covered in the next project that covers Akka persistence query.)
-A lambda is called after the event has been persisted.
+(Note: tags are covered in the next project that privides an example of Akka persistence query.)
+A callback lambda is invoked after the event has been persisted.
 In this case, the `handleDeposit(...)` method is invoked.

 ~~~java
 private void handleDeposit(EntityMessage.DepositCommand depositCommand, Tagged taggedEvent) {